maedmatt/Reolink-DetectAI/README.md

 * Saves captured frames and annotated detection images
 * Email alerts with annotated images
 * Cooldown periods to prevent alert spam
+* Creation of a personalized dataset for fine-tuning

 ## 🛠️ Installation